 If you're a current or past member of the U.S. armed forces applying under the special naturalization rules available to you, you don't have to pay any filing fee or any biometrics fee.
 The application is free for you.

-No one age 75 or older has to pay the biometrics fee.
+No one age 75 or older has to pay the biometrics fee; just the base N-400 filing fee.
 USCIS still might require such persons to give biometrics, but they won't be charged for it.

 USCIS recognizes that some people just can't afford to pay hundreds of dollars for citizenship.
-You can apply for a "fee waiver" (permission to apply with no fee for the N-400 application form or biometrics) if you can prove one of the three things discussed below.
+You can apply for a "fee waiver" (permission to apply with no fee for the N-400 application form or biometrics) if you can prove one of three things, either that:

 The government publishes the most recent poverty guidelines.
 You'll have do some math to figure out what 150% of those amounts are.
 (Multiply by 1.5.)